-The traveler must use the current travel reimbursement form (http://econnect/index.aspx?page=55) for all travel related services addressed in this policy.
+The traveler must use the current travel reimbursement form https://econnect.fortbendcountytx.gov/documents-forms/auditors-office-forms for all travel related services addressed in this policy.
 No other expenditures may be submitted for reimbursement on the travel reimbursement form.
 After completing all required information, the travel form must be signed/dated by the traveler and the department head/elected official.
 Travel reimbursement request should be submitted within 30 days from when traveler returns from trip.
 Mileage reimbursement request should be submitted no less frequently than quarterly.
 Mileage reimbursement request for the fourth quarter should be submitted no later than October 30th for yearend processing.